AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/09_spread_operator_and_rest_parameters.md

 // Hello Jon Paul
 ```

-In the example given above, we provided three values inside the array but we only have two arguments in our function therefore the last one is left out.
+In the example given above, we provided three values inside the array but we only have two arguments in our function.
+Therefore, the last one is left out.

 &nbsp;

 ### Spread in Object Literals (ES 2018 / ES9)

-This feature is not part of ES6, but as we are already discussing this topic, it is worth mentioning that ES2018 introduced the Spread operator for Objects.
+This feature is not part of ES6, but as we are already discussing this topic, it’s worth mentioning that ES2018 introduced the spread operator for objects.

 Let's look at an example:

 ```javascript